 Finally, I want to talk about the people in our lives.
 Learning to surround yourself with people who uplift you, bring you joy, inspire you, and motivate you is also important for falling in love with yourself.
 Allowing someone into your life who constantly brings you down or is toxic and berates you is not going to do anything for your self-love.
 However, learning to distance yourself from them and finding people who have positive things to say and can improve your well-being is essential to falling in love with who you are.
 One of the most powerful things you can do as a woman is to fall in love with yourself because, the more you love yourself, the more love you can give to the world.

 Was this helpful?
-Learn more ways to improve your health and overall wellbeing in our Wellness section.
+Learn more ways to improve your health and well-being in our Wellness section.